1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Check with your favorite establishment to see if it offers any freebies throughout the year.

-Several ice cream -- and frozen yogurt -- shops offer freebies throughout the year.
+Several ice cream—and frozen yogurt—shops offer freebies throughout the year.
 Some require you to join a club and sign up for e-mail alerts, but others simply give it away.
-For example, Bruster’s Real Ice Cream offers free mini ice cream cones to children shorter than 40 inches.
+For example, participating Bruster’s Real Ice Cream stores offer free mini ice cream cones to children shorter than 40 inches.
 You can join Dairy Queen’s Blizzard Fan Club to get a buy-one, get-one-free Blizzard coupon.
-And Ben & Jerry’s scoop shops have a Free Cone Day each year in the spring -- usually April.
+And Ben & Jerry’s scoop shops have a Free Cone Day each year in the spring—usually April.

 Don’t you hate buying a $12 entrée for a picky 6-year-old?
+You can stop throwing away that money (if not the leftovers) at participating locations of many national chains including Applebee’s, TGIFriday’s, IHOP and Denny’s on select nights.
 Visit KidsMealDeals.com to find restaurants where kids eat free.
 Better yet, call your local eateries or connect with them on Facebook to find out if they offer kids’ deals.
 Some do but don’t advertise them, so it’s worth asking.

-A number of eateries offer birthday freebies to customers who sign up for their e-mail lists of join their "clubs."
+A number of eateries offer birthday freebies to customers who sign up for their e-mail lists of join their clubs.
 For example, you can get a free scoop of ice cream on your birthday if you sign up for the Baskin-Robbins Birthday Club.
-You can get a free burger on your birthday if you join Ruby Tuesday's So Connected program.
+Or at Ruby Tuesday, So Connected members can celebrate another trip around the sun with a free burger or garden bar entree.

 For more, see Best Birthday Freebies.